Andrew-Benson-CER/ORCADocs/docs/source/EnglishRemGuide.rst

 5.5 Reports – Submission Date Change
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Selecting the “Reports” under Remediation Reports will allow you to view the types of reports required for the REM event.
-Clicking on the specific report will bring you to a page that can be used to edit the submission date of the document with a rationale for the submission date change.
-You can also select ”Edit Submission Date” next to the report on the Remediation Reports page to reach the same page.
-If you desire to see the details, documents and information requests pertaining to a specific report or to upload a document, select “Remediation Reports”, and then “Status” or “Upload” beside the desired report.
+The reports required for a REM event are viewed by selecting the “Reports” under Remediation Reports.
+Clicking on the specific report opens a page to edit the submission date of the document with a rationale for the submission date change.
+Selecting ”Edit Submission Date” next to the report on the Remediation Reports page reaches the same page.

 |image37|

-To submit a request to change the submission date dealine, enter the propsed deadline date and explanation for requesting a deadline extension, then select “Submit.”
-This will send an email to the CER staff assigned to the REM event.
-The company contact/s will receive an email when the CER staff accepts or rejects the submission deadline change request.
+To request to change the submission date, enter the proposed date and reason for requesting an extension, then select “Submit.”
+An email is sent to the CER staff assigned to the REM event.
+The company contact/s automatically receives a notification email when CER staff accepts or rejects the submission date change request.

 |image38|

 5.6 Information Requests
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The CER staff assigned to your REM event may issue an information request to gain further understanding, clarification and information on a report that was uploaded.
-The system will notify you via email when additional information has been requested.
-All responses to information requests must be entered through the system.
-The status of the information request is located on this page.
-Information requests are also viewable from the “Status” page in Remediation Reports.
-To provide a response to an IR, select “Information Requests” from the tab menu and then “Edit Response” beside the IR that you wish to respond to.
+CER staff assigned to your REM event may issue an IR to gain further understanding, clarification and information on the NOC, an uploaded report or Annual Update.
+Company contacts are automatically notified by the system via email when an IR has been entered.

+Please contact the CER at remediation@cer-rec.gc.ca if there are questions or clarification of an IR is needed.
+A brief conversation between CER staff and the company before IR response submission is an effective way to ensure IR responses are satisfactory and often avoids IRs on the same topic.

+The status of an IR is located on the Information Requests page.
+IRs are also viewable from the Status page in Remediation Reports.

+Company responses to IRs are entered through the system.
+To provide a response to an IR, select “Information Requests” from the Table of Contents menu on the left side.

 |image39|

+Then select “Edit Response” beside the IR.

-The “Edit Response” link will take you to the below page where you will submit the response to the IR from the environmental analyst.
-Please enter the response and email address in the textbox below and click the “Submit” button.
+The “Edit Response” link opens the page below where the IR response is entered.
+Textboxes are provided for the response and responding email address.

+If the response to the IR includes a document, the document is uploaded using the Upload Document page, and selecting the Remediation Report Type and the IR.

+Click the “Submit” button to submit.
 Once submitted, the response can no longer be revised.

-If the response to the information request includes a document, upload the document through the “Upload Document” page and select which Remediation Report Type and IR this response is addressing.

 |image41|

-Once a CER environmental analyst has reviewed the IR, they have the opportunity to provide comments in their review.
-An email is not sent out for CER staff review comments, but these comments are viewable under the Information Requests tab or the Status page on the Remediation Reports tab.
-It is up to the discretion of CER staff to notify the company regarding IR response acceptance.
-An additional IR may be issued if initial IR conditions were not met.
+The CER environmental analyst reviewing the IR has the opportunity to provide comments on their review.
+While an automatic email is not sent out to the company when CER staff review comments are entered, these comments can see seen under the Information Requests page or the Status page on the Remediation Reports page.
+CER staff may also take the step to notify the company upon IR response acceptance.
+An additional IR may be issued if the response does not provide the information needed.

 5.7 Annual Updates
 ^^^^^^^^^^^^^^^^^^

-Previous annual updates relating to the REM event will appear on this page.
-No information can be edited for past annual updates.
+The Annual Updates from previous years for a REM event are on the Annual Updates page.
+Information cannot be edited for past annual updates.
+If you notice this information is incorrect, please contact the CER using the Remediation inbox at remediation@cer-rec.gc.ca

+Since 2021, annual updates submitted since 1 April 2021 for REM events submitted on or after 15 August 2018 are available online on the CER’s website.
+Once an Annual Update is submitted, information entered into the fields is automatically published on the CER website as described in the All Company Letter from 8 April 2021.

-An email request for the annual update will be send by the CER on 1 April.
-This email will contain a link to the page which lists all the REM events that are active (i.e., not closed or misreported) for the company that your email is the contact for (i.e., if your company has more than one contact assigned to different REMs, all contacts will receive the same list of annual updates).
-An annual update must be submitted for every REM event for which the NOC was submitted prior to 31 December of the previous year, and are not yet closed.
+An email to request Annual Updates is automatically sent to the company on 1 April each year.
+This email contains a link to a page listing all active REM events (i.e., not closed or misreported) for the company contacts.
+If the company has more than one contact assigned to different REM events, all contacts receive the same list of REM events requiring Annual Updates.
+An Annual Update must be submitted for every active REM event for which the NOC was submitted prior to 31 December of the previous year.

-You will be able to submit the annual update upon receiving the annual update request email sent by the CER.
-The annual updates must be submitted by 30 June.
-Reminder emails will be sent on the 15 June.
+The Annual Update can be submitted upon receiving the annual update request email sent by the CER.
+The Annual Updates must be submitted by 30 June each year.
+Reminder emails are sent on the 15 June.

-The following is an example of an annual update.
-These four questions must be answered for each REM event separately.
-Select “Save”, when wanting to save the progress for the annual update.
-Select “Submit,” when you are ready to send the annual update to the CER.
-The annual update cannot be changed once submitted.
+The Annual Update involves completing three fields for each active REM event as shown below.
+Select “Save”, to save the progress for an Annual Update.
+Select “Submit,” when to send the annual update to the CER.

 |image43|